Alice Springs

 Todd Mall, Alice Springs

-• Central Australian Aviation Museum: Alice Springs’ aviation museum is located in the city’s former airport.
-Aircraft are on display and the museum tells the story and importance of air traffic to the development of European civilization in the Northern Territory.
+The Central Australian Aviation Museum is Alice Springs’ aviation museum, and it is located in the city’s former airport.
+At the museum, you can see various airplanes in the exhibition, where you can also learn about the great importance of air traffic for the development of European civilization in the Northern Territory.

 John Flynn Memorial Church, Alice Springs